12 Best Free Audio Editor for Beginners in 2025

 Key Features:

-8. Audacity - Best for Big Projects
+8. Audacity - Best for big audio projects

 Compatibility: Windows, Mac, Linux